ucb-ist-drupal/ucberkeley_cas-7/README.md

 ## Upgrading from ucb_cas 1.x to ucberkeley_cas 2.x ##
 </a>

-The module UC Berkeley CAS (ucberkeley_cas) is a replacement for UCB CAS (ucb_cas).
+The module UC Berkeley CAS (ucberkeley\_cas) is a replacement for the older UCB CAS (ucb\_cas) module.
 UCB CAS must be removed from your system before UC Berkeley CAS can be installed.

 Here's what to do:

 1. Disable UCB CAS by un-checking its entry at /admin/modules and clicking submit (or by using drush).
 2. (Do not tell Drupal to "uninstall" UCB CAS.
 Also do not "uninstall" the CAS module.
-By this we mean do not use the "Uninstall" tab which is available at the /admin/modules path when you are logged into your site as an administrator.
-Also do not use the drush pm-uninstall command to uninstall these modules.)
+By this we mean do not use the "Uninstall" tab which is available at the /admin/modules path when you are logged into your site as an administrator.)
 3. Using your file manager simply remove the ucb_cas folder from your site (look under /sites/all/modules or /profiles).
 4. Check that you have added and enabled the other modules required by UC Berkeley CAS to your site.
 (These modules (cas, cas_attributes, ldap...) might already be in the ucberkeley_cas folder.)
 5. Enable UC Berkeley CAS.
 (At this point you may see a message about ucb_envconf.
 See the instructions below.)
 6. Run update.php

-At this point it's a good idea to:

-a.
-Visit admin/reports/updates and verify that you have the latest version of cas, cas_attributes and ldap.
-b.
-Visit admin/reports/status and verify that you have the latest version of the phpCAS library.
-(Compare http://downloads.jasig.org/cas-clients/php/current/).

 ### If you are using ucb_envconf 1.x, upgrade to ucberkeley_envconf 2.x ###